matplotlib/matplotlib/doc/devel/contribute.rst

 repository <https://github.com/matplotlib/matplotlib/>`__ on GitHub, then submit a "pull request" (PR).
-You can do this by cloning a copy of the Maplotlib repository to your own computer, or alternatively using `GitHub Codespaces <https://docs.github.com/codespaces>`_ (a cloud-based in-browser development environment, that comes with the appropriated setup to contribute to Matplotlib).
+You can do this by cloning a copy of the Maplotlib repository to your own computer, or alternatively using `GitHub Codespaces <https://docs.github.com/codespaces>`_, a cloud-based in-browser development environment that comes with the appropriated setup to contribute to Matplotlib.

-A brief overview of the workflows is as follows.
+A brief overview of the workflow is as follows.

 1. `Create an account <https://github.com/join>`_ on GitHub if you do not already have one.